 I offer psychotherapy and counselling to adults as well as children and adolescents in the following areas of expertise:

-- life crisis (disease, grief and other big changes in life)
+- life crisis (disease, grief, divorce, job loss and other big changes in life)

 - problems in relationship, children, working environment